IvettePCortez/learning-journal/README.md

 LJ Code 201 - Day 11

 Today I learned that I am being deterred by one of my personality traits.
 I'm some sort of mix between stubborn and a perfectionist.
 What I realized this means at this point is that I am missing out on credit because I am too proud (that's the word!) to turn in an assignment that is not entirely finished, or presentable.
 This is a learning experience, not an exercise in finding perfection.
 I am learning that coding is not the only thing I am learning through this course.
 This is a life and character changing experience.

 Note to self: Be open to growth and change.

+LJ Code 201 - Day 13

+Today I learned that I actually really like breaking my code.
+This whole time I have focused on how much I like building things/making them work - like building puzzles as a child BUT, I realized that I really just liked breaking it apart in order to re-build it.
+I have lost track of the times that my code for BusMall has broken this week, yet every time it's happened instead of freaking out, I get really excited.
+I know (with some help) that I can re-build it!
+Nothwithstanding, I have to catch up and make up for broken code time, yet coming to this conclusion was exciting.
+I did have ravioli again last night... hmm, maybe that had to do with it!

+Note to self: Breaking code is not failing, it's growing!
+              Ravioli helps when reflecting.